 Don’t invest unless you’re prepared to lose all the money you invest.
 This is a high risk investment and you are unlikely to be protected if something goes wrong.
+Take 2 minutes to learn more.

 Designed to encourage investments into early-stage companies, SEIS and EIS offer generous tax incentives to investors – but how do these work?

 Every startup and growing business needs capital to develop.
 Over the past two decades, the UK has developed a unique ecosystem to make it easier for emerging businesses to access that essential “seed” capital.
-An important part of that action has been the implementation of generous tax incentive schemes to encourage individuals to invest in early-stage British companies.
+An important part of that action has been the implementation of generous tax incentive schemes to encourage individuals to seek opportunities to invest in early-stage British companies.

 So, what are these schemes, how do they work and what makes them so attractive?